Sheko100/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The "10-mirror_permissions" script file ==> sets the mode of the file hello the same as olleh’s mode The "11-directories_permissions" script file ==> adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users, and regular files won't be changed
 The "12-directory_permissions" script file ==> creates a directory called my_dir with permissions 751 in the working directory
+The "13-change_group" script file ==> changes the group owner to school for the file hello